sertel/refinedrust-dev/README.md

 We assume that you have `opam` installed on your system.
 Setup instructions can be found here: https://opam.ocaml.org/doc/Install.html

 0. `cd` into the directory containing this README.
+ NOTE that the path to this directory should NOT contain a space -- otherwise `opam` may have issues.

 1. Run the `install-artifact-deps.sh` script, which will set up a new opam switch, install the necessary dependencies, and afterwards build the RefinedRust implementation: